tscswcn/PaddlePaddle.org/README.md

 ##### 3) Open up your browser and navigate to [http://localhost:8000](http://localhost:8000).

 ## Additional Resources
-- To develop on PaddlePaddle.org, please refer to[Full installation instructions](INSTALL.md)
+- To develop on PaddlePaddle.org, please refer to [Development Guide](DEVELOPING.md)
-- Information about how content repositories are structured and consumed:[Content repositories](CONTENT_REPO.md)
+- Information about how content repositories are structured and consumed: [Content repositories](CONTENT_REPO.md)

 ## Copyright and License